 Scenario

-Which of the following best describes the teacher's position regarding adverse possession of the plot?
+Which of the following best describes the wife's position regarding the bank's application for possession?

 Practise Land Law Questions for SQE1